thepirat000/Audit.NET/README.md

     {
         // AuditEvent has a ToJson method
         string json = auditEvent.ToJson();
-        File.AppendAllText(path, json);
+        File.AppendAllText("audit.json", json);
     }
 }
 ```

 ##Configuration

-The library configuration can be provided in the AppSettings section of your `web/app.config` or by code with the `Global.Settings` object properties.
+The library configuration can be provided in the AppSettings section of your `web/app.config` or programmatically with the `Global.Settings` object properties.

 The most important setting is the `AuditDataAccessType` where you indicate the [Assembly Qualified Type Name](https://msdn.microsoft.com/en-us/library/system.type.assemblyqualifiedname(v=vs.110).aspx#Anchor_1) of the data access class; the class that will handle the output.